LiveOak/LylesCarbonSteelCorrosion/Analysis/CouponDepth.md

-SMPY Descriptives
+Coupon Depth
 =================================================
-This report summarizes the NLSY79 Gen1 variables that correspond to the health items in the SMPY.
+This report summarizes the pit depths in the coupons exposed to different treatment media.

 <!--  Set the working directory to the repository's base directory; this assumes the report is nested inside of only one directory.-->